mistu7debnath/Cloud-computing-Lab/Assignment-1/Task-3-Create-New-VM.md

 ## Objective
 Create a new virtual machine using Oracle VirtualBox.

-## Hypervisor
+## Steps
-Oracle VirtualBox
+1. Opened Oracle VirtualBox.

-## VM Configuration
-- VM Name: Ubuntu 26.04
+2. Clicked **New** to create a new virtual machine.
+3. Entered the VM name as `Ubuntu 26.04`.
+4. Selected:
-- Operating System: Linux
+   - OS: Linux
    - Distribution: Ubuntu
    - Version: Ubuntu (64-bit)
-- VM Folder: VirtualBox VMs
-- ISO Image: Ubuntu 26.04 Desktop ISO

-## Steps Performed
-1. Opened Oracle VirtualBox.
-2. Selected **New** to create a new virtual machine.
-3. Entered the VM name as `Ubuntu 26.04`.
-4. Selected Linux as the operating system.
-5. Selected Ubuntu (64-bit) as the OS version.
-6. Selected the downloaded Ubuntu ISO image.
-7. Proceeded with the VM creation.
+5. Proceeded with the VM creation.

 ## Screenshot